-Antarctica is almost entirely covered by an ice sheet.
-At its thickest the ice is over 4km deep, and beneath it there is a hidden landscape of mountains, valleys and plains.
-This dome-shaped ice sheet has been formed by the accumulation of snow over hundreds of thousands of years.
-The ice generally flows from the centre of the continent towards the surrounding ocean, and the Antarctic has thousands of glaciers extending into the sea.
+Antarctica’s dome-shaped ice sheet has been formed by snow.
+The snow has accumulated over hundreds of thousands of years and compressed into ice.
+The ice generally flows from the centre of the continent towards the surrounding ocean.
+There are thousands of glaciers extending into the sea.
 Great pieces of ice break away at the coast and drift away as icebergs.
-Huge icebergs, some larger than the Australian Capital Territory, have been observed, although normally they are several hundred metres to several kilometres in length.

-During the winter months it becomes so cold that the sea surrounding Antarctica freezes for hundreds of kilometres offshore.
-This ice breaks up to form pack-ice which, under the action of winds and currents, is constantly changing form and distribution.
+During winter, it gets so cold that the sea surrounding Antarctica freezes for hundreds of kilometres offshore.
+The ice breaks up to form pack-ice.
+Under the action of winds and currents, pack-ice is constantly changing its form and distribution.

 Antarctica is surrounded by the Southern Ocean.
 The Southern Ocean connects the Atlantic, Indian and Pacific Oceans.
 The Antarctic circumpolar current circles from west to east around Antarctica.
 It is the largest current in the world.

 The Antarctic Convergence is the region of the Southern Ocean where the cold waters of the Antarctic circumpolar current meet and mingle with warmer waters to the north.
 This intermixing creates a zone of higher than average nutrient concentrations.
 Because of this, the Antarctic Convergence has an abundance of marine plant and animal life.